particle-iot/docs/firmware/firmware.md

 - serialEvent5: called when there is data available from `Serial5`
 {{/if}} {{!-- has-serial4-5 --}}

 The `serialEvent` functions are called by the system as part of the application loop.
-Since these is an extension of the application loop, it is ok to call any functions at you would also call from loop().
+Since these are an extension of the application loop, it is ok to call any functions at you would also call from loop().

 ```cpp